-The Preferred Distribution Rate Reset Option of our Series A preferred units is an embedded derivative that must be bifurcated from the related host contract, our partnership agreement, and recorded at fair value in our Condensed Consolidated Balance Sheets.
-The valuation model utilized for this embedded derivative contains inputs including our common unit price, ten-year United States treasury rates, default probabilities and timing estimates to ultimately calculate the fair value of our Series A preferred units with and without the Preferred Distribution Rate Reset Option.
+The Preferred Distribution Rate Reset Option of PAA's Series A preferred units is an embedded derivative that must be bifurcated from the related host contract, PAA's partnership agreement, and recorded at fair value in our Condensed Consolidated Balance Sheets.
+The valuation model utilized for this embedded derivative contains inputs including PAA's common unit price, ten-year United States treasury rates, default probabilities and timing estimates to ultimately calculate the fair value of PAA's Series A preferred units with and without the Preferred Distribution Rate Reset Option.
 The fair value of this embedded derivative was a liability of \$44 million as of March 31, 2022.
 A 10% increase or decrease in the fair value would have an impact of \$4 million.
 See Note 8 to our Condensed Consolidated Financial Statements for a discussion of embedded derivatives.